FyraLabs/anda/README.md

 # Andaman

-Andaman is a package manager and build system that allows you to easily manage dependencies and different kinds of artifacts
+Andaman is a build system that allows you to easily manage dependencies and different kinds of artifacts

 It is based on Ultramarine Linux's `umpkg` project, and allows you to easily manage packages from multiple different package managers.

 Andaman is planned to have the following features:

+- Building artifact
-- Building, resolving and installing RPM packages
+- resolving and installing RPM packages
 - Support for NPM, Cargo and PyPI packages
 - Signing packages
 - Build artifacts for: